-20 Best New Smart Home Gadgets of 2017: The Ultimate List
+20 Cool Home Gadgets Available Right Now (2018)

 Of course, with the ridiculous number of new smart home products hitting the market in 2017, it can be hard to cipher which are actually useful, which are just plain cool, and which are entirely unnecessary.
 For instance, there’s a smart hairbrush that released in 2017 (and if you can’t tell whether that’s actually useful, cool, or entirely unnecessary, well I’m here to help).

-In fact, we’ve rounded up the 20 best new smart home gadgets of 2017 to help guide you in the right direction and keep you away from those stinkers.
+In fact, we’ve rounded up 20 super cool home gadgets available right now to help guide you in the right direction and keep you away from those stinkers.
 Whether you’re looking to light up your life, create an automated home, or make home security as easy and painless as possible, the list below has you covered.

 1. iDevices Switch